 Step 2: Get Qualified in Training and Assessment and Use Your Experience

-• RTOs like Inspire Education that offer training Australia-wide
+- RTOs like Inspire Education that offer training Australia-wide

 Recap: Becoming a Safety Officer Trainer

-Demand for safety related careers is growing because many organisations hire their own health and safety officers and representatives.
+Demand for jobs involved in health and safety is growing because many organisations have started hiring their own safety officers and representatives.

-To become a qualified safety trainer, you must:
+To become a qualified, you must: